About the Journal

 The Journal of "Disabilities and Impairments"

 Disabilities & Impairments is India’s pioneering journal aimed at addressing the critical issue of disability and impairment in India’s large and diverse population.
-Launched thirty-six years ago by two farsighted academics, the journal has served to highlight the multifarious aspects of the conditions of disabilities and impairments in India.
+Launched thirty-seven years ago by two farsighted academics, the journal has served to highlight the multifarious aspects of the conditions of disabilities and impairments in India.
 The journal from its early days sought to focus on the various issues, including health, social impact, palliative measures, rehabilitation and so on, associated with the conditions of disability and impairment.
 This was much before the time these issues had received widespread public attention.
 The journal therefore was visionary and instrumental in spreading awareness of the problem, encouraging the development of solutions and aiding governmental efforts in this field.

 The journal’s core philosophy also predated today’s concept of Atmanirbhar or self-reliance.
 The very fact that this journal was produced, composed in India with domestic content for an Indian audience was in itself a demonstrator or the self-reliant approach.
 The idea was to develop expertise and methodologies of dealing with disability and impairment within the country.
 The larger aim was to empower, encourage and assist various individuals and institutions to approach this issue through national, in-country enterprise.
 In this sense, the idea of atmanirbharata has always been part of our core philosophy.
 We have also always stressed that the lessons learnt in India could be relevant for the whole world and that our learning experience could be shared worldwide.

 Today, disabilities and impairments have become a key focus of public policy and health management.
-Yet, thirty-six years ago it was a topic barely discussed in policy circles.
+Yet, thirty-seven years ago it was a topic barely discussed in policy circles.
 The journal can rightfully claim that it’s activities and thrust was one factor responsible for the enactment of the nation’s first disability legislation, namely the Persons with Disabilities (PWD) Act, 1995.